Medical Volunteer in Nepal

 Your first few days:

-Day 1: Volunteers are welcomed by a Volunteering Journeys representative at the airport in Kathmandu before being guided to a local hotel where you can relax.
+Day 1: Volunteers are welcomed by a Volunteering Journeys representative at the airport in Kathmandu before being guided to your homestay where you can meet your friendly family and relax.

 Day 2 : You will be shown around the local sights and get acquainted with the area.
 You will also have personal meetings with the representative to determine how to best utilise your skills, time and experience.

-Day 3: You will be starting your medical volunteer placement and also shift to your homestay.
+Day 3: You will be starting your medical volunteer placement and be taken to your placement by our team on your first day.

 Kathmandu is a bustling and beautiful capital, bursting with culture, history and amazing sights.
 So when it comes to the weekends, you will find plenty of things to do nearby.
 Points of interest include beautiful temples and monasteries including Boudhanath, Pashupatinath Temple, Swayambhunath, Durbar Square and the Old Palaces, Kopan Monastery and Dakshinkali Temple.
 For shopping and nightlife, it’s also worth checking out the Thamel neighbourhood and for hiking and wildlife including pandas, Langtang National Park is highly recommended.